thalerjonathan/rust-ddd/reports/day4/README.md

 I pretty quickly found the cause of the error from Day 3: I have forgotten to enable CORS on the backend side, so after adding it there, fetching referees from the backend worked perfectly fine.

 After I have fixed the CORS problem and implementing "show all referees" as well as "show details of one referee" functionality, I continued with adding the ability to add new referees.
 For this I asked Cursor to come up with functionality to do that.
 I compared the code it produced with the code from the documentation, to understand what it wants to do - it was pretty close, so I went with it.
-The code worked only with minor changes (sightly refining REST request) straight out of the box.
+The code worked only with minor changes (slightly refining REST request) straight out of the box.

+I then spent a bit of time to make the "create referee" functionality "reactive": when a referee was created successfully in the backend and we receive a successful response, we want to update the list of referees in the UI.
+To do this, I had to learn how to make the frontend code reactive, which in retrospect is pretty straightforward once you get the hang of it.

-Afer adding Referees worked, I wanted to refactor the code into DTOs that are shared between the frontend and backend.
+Afer creating Referees worked, I wanted to refactor the code into DTOs that are shared between the frontend and backend.
 TODO: use Cursor for this

+Another thing I did was to add a *Club* string field to the Referee, which should indicate the Club the Referee is currently working for, and which should be changeable via a form in the UI.
+I am explicitly modelling it as a "free form" text field, since I don't want to go to the lengths of representing Clubs as separate entities in the application.
+The reason I am adding it, is to have a case for changing a field of the referee, without changing its identity - something fundamentally important in DDD.

 ## Conlusion